SAP-archive/teched2021-DEV162/exercises/ex4/README.md

 ## Summary

-You've now added tbe second service to your application and displayed data from the service in your application.
+You've now added the second service to your application and displayed data from the service in your application.

 Continue to - [Exercise 5 - Add a user menu to the application](../ex5/README.md)